fernandocespedes/althea/README.md

 - **Suggestions and Feedback:** Feel free to open issues to propose new features, report bugs, or provide feedback on the project.
 - **Documentation:** You can suggest improvements or additions to the documentation by opening issues.
 - **Testing:** Report any bugs or issues you encounter to help improve the project.

-Please fork the repository and submit your suggestions or feedback through issues.
-I will review and consider all contributions.